School Outdoor Education

-Students will learn valuable life skills such as the priorities of survival, how to construct shelters and make fire, acquiring water and food and making them safe for consumption, natural navigation, rescue signalling, bush hygiene, campcraft and indigenous cooking methods.
+Students will learn valuable life skills such as the priorities of survival, how to construct shelters and make fire, acquiring water and food and making them safe for consumption, natural navigation, rescue signalling, bush hygiene, campcraft and traditional cooking methods.

 Students implement knowledge from the sciences, health, physical education, design and technology

 - create unique learning opportunities in distinctive and challenging environments

 - help students gain an insight into traditional traditional skills and culture

 - provide opportunities to learn life skills, responsibilities, self-discipline and self esteem while becoming self reliant